Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 Changing the number in the text box from even to odd changes the result.

-Now, look at the code.
 This sample has three projects:

- * `AsyncPagesMvc`: ASP.NET MVC application that sends messages (found in `Messages` project)
+ * `AsyncPagesMvc`: ASP.NET MVC application that sends messages (found in the `Messages` project)
  * `Shared`: Common code including declaration of messages
  * `Server`: Destination of messages sent from the MVC project.
 Hosted in a console application

 ## Initializing the bus

-The sample controllers holds a reference to the instance used later to send messages and receive a response (`IBus` implementation for NServiceBus Versions 5 and below, `IEndpointInstance` for Versions 6 and above).
+The sample controller holds a reference to the instance used later to send messages and receive a response (`IBus` implementation for NServiceBus version 5 and below, `IEndpointInstance` for version 6 and above).
 In `AsyncPagesMvc`, open `Global.asax.cs` and see the code for the `ApplicationStart` method:

 snippet: ApplicationStart

-For more details on how to inject NServiceBus classes into the controllers, check the [Sending from an ASP.NET MVC Controller](/samples/web/send-from-mvc-controller/).
+For more details on how to inject NServiceBus classes into the controllers, check [Sending from an ASP.NET MVC Controller](/samples/web/send-from-mvc-controller/).

 ## Sending a message